SulizLina/Heart-Disease/heartdisease.md

 C45Fit <- J48(target~.,data=train_data)
 table(predict(C45Fit), train_data$target)
 ```
+The shown matrix based on training data.
 ######Tree based on Gain ratio:
 ```{r}
 print(C45Fit)
 plot(C45Fit)
 plot(C45Fit,type="simple")
 ```
+We applied two decision tree representations which are regular and simple tree.The result shows A blood disorder (thal) had the highest gain ratio value so it was represented in first level (root).

 ######Prediction on test data and Confusion matrix:
 ```{r}